Thursday, December 31, 2020

 By golly, Joy you are a genius!

-I would really like to be able to save the world 🌎 and beat Vickie to it! 😜
+because I would really like to be able to save the world 🌎and beat Vickie to it! 😜

 [Timing note: I have been working on this project for weeks, Vickie helped me with final edits Monday, and I uploaded it Tuesday night.
 I had been waiting to finish this post when the I woke up Wednesday morning to an announcement on the Pope's view regarding gay civil unions.
 So for folks thinking this proposal seems preposterous- I say who knows we might be days away from it coming true- one can always hope! 🙏 ]